Customer Lifetime Value: Was sagt der CLV aus & wie berechnet man ihn?

 The AOV is the average order value.
 If this is increased, the customer lifetime value can of course also be improved.
 This can be achieved, for example, by offering relevant additional products to the products the customer is about to buy (cross-selling).
 Even if it's just a low-cost additional product, this method can add up and increase revenue and CLV over time.

-READING TIP: Here we present 11 ways to increase AOV with Shopify Plus.
+Reading tip: Here we present 11 ways to increase AOV with Shopify Plus.

 3. maintain customer relationships